greg-finley/dropbox-to-gcs/README.md

 4. Run the queueing script

 `poetry run python queue_files.py`
 This will compare the list of Dropbox files on my computer against a list of already-processed files in MySQL.
 It will write PubSub messages with the file names that still need to be processed, which a Cloud Function will pick up (see next section).
-Through trial and error, I found pushing 100 file names to the queue every 5 seconds seems to get through the files mostly without any errors.
+Through trial and error, I found pushing 20 file names to the queue every second seems to get through the files mostly without any errors.

 5. The Cloud Function